Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 opening an [issue](https://github.com/Valdes-Tresanco-MS/gmx_MMPBSA/issues).**

 ## Requirements
-gmx_MMPBSA requires AmberTools20 to be installed in your machine and the shell environment correctly set up for Amber.
+`gmx_MMPBSA` requires AmberTools20 to be installed in your machine and the shell environment correctly set up for Amber.
 The AmberTools suite is free of charge and you can check [Amber Manual](https://ambermd.org/doc12/Amber20.pdf#section.2.1) for a detailed installation guide.
 Of note, you can have more than one AmberTools installed in your machine.
-In case AmberTools20 is not the default Amber in your computer, just make sure to source AmberTools20 before installing/updating/running gmx_MMPBSA. gmx_MMPBSA also requires Gromacs (series 4.x.x or 5.x.x or 20xx.x) to be installed in your computer and the shell environment correctly set up for Gromacs. gmx_MMPBSA has been tested with Gromacs 4.6.7, 5.1.2 and 2018.3, although it should run smoothly with any Gromacs present in the PATH and that is compatible with the files you are using.
+In case AmberTools20 is not the default Amber in your computer, just make sure to source AmberTools20 before installing/updating/running `gmx_MMPBSA`.
+`gmx_MMPBSA` also requires Gromacs (series 4.x.x or 5.x.x or 20xx.x) to be installed in your computer and the shell environment correctly set up for Gromacs. `gmx_MMPBSA` has been tested with Gromacs 4.6.7, 5.1.2 and 2018.3, although it should run smoothly with any Gromacs present in the PATH and that is compatible with the files you are using.

-gmx_MMPBSA contains a module that allows for plotting the results.
+`gmx_MMPBSA` contains a module that allows for plotting the results (`gmx_MMPBSA_gui`).
 For this, it requires the installation of PyQt5.

     amber.python -m pip install PyQt5

-## Installing gmx_MMPBSA
+## Installing `gmx_MMPBSA`
-You can install gmx_MMPBSA from the `stable` version on PYPI:
+You can install `gmx_MMPBSA` from the `stable` version on PYPI:

     amber.python -m pip install gmx_MMPBSA
 or the `development` version from GitHub: